Kubernetes on bare metal

 Pinning by digest ensures every Node pulls the exact same artifact, independent of tag changes.Advantages

-CKS clusters feature…- Exceptional security.
-CKS clusters exist in their own VPCs, created by on-site networking.
-There’s built-in isolation from start to finish.
-Each server is equipped with a DPU (Data Processing Unit) that aids in VPC orchestration, further enhancing security and performance.
+The following list summarizes the key benefits CKS clusters offer for compute-intensive workloads:- Strong security: CKS clusters exist in their own VPCs, created by on-site networking.
+Isolation is built in from start to finish.
+Each server is equipped with a Data Processing Unit (DPU) that aids in VPC orchestration, further supporting security and performance.

-- Ideal for compute intensive workloads.
-Our clusters provide Reserved Node Pools, ideal for running large jobs with static Node requirements, such as model training.
+- Suited to compute-intensive workloads: CoreWeave clusters provide Reserved Node Pools for running large jobs with static Node requirements, such as model training.
 Nodes are available when and where they’re needed.

-- Deep visibility into systems.
-CoreWeave Kubernetes Service allows you to run your own metrics exporters, gather detailed logs, and leverage low-level access for a high degree of insight into system health.
+- Visibility into systems: CKS lets you run your own metrics exporters, gather detailed logs, and use low-level access for insight into system health.

-- Highly observable infrastructure.
-CKS oversees all aspects of your compute infrastructure, taking care of the heavy lifting while still allowing you to manage and observe resources at the Control Plane level.
+- Observable infrastructure: CKS oversees your compute infrastructure, taking care of the heavy lifting while still allowing you to manage and observe resources at the Control Plane level.